 Your company has just upped the training budget and rolled out a new set of eLearning courses.
 You are upbeat and confident that these courses will help your employees be on top of their game.
 And then comes this shocker: the surveys reveal that your employees think your courses are not hitting the mark!
 They report not feeling motivated to take them.
 Worse, many amongst those who went through the training felt they wasted their precious minutes and hours.

 Can you fathom what went wrong?
 After all, you invested so much time, effort, and money into their development.
 It is natural for you to want to know before you launch a new set of training programs.

-According to the findings of a study published in the latest 2016 CLO report, 45 percent of workers reported that the training they go through is not relevant to their job needs.
+According to the findings of a study published by CLO report, 45 percent of workers report that the training they go through is not relevant to their job needs.
 This is a piece of statistic that will make every training manager around the world sit up, shudder, and wonder aloud, “Have we been creating and dishing out content worth hundreds and thousands of dollars for nothing?”

 Here's what you can do to ensure that the relevance of your eLearning content is clear to your workers:

 There are 4 million search inquiries on Google every minute.
 2.5 million posts are uploaded on Facebook every minute.

 And this is just the tip of the iceberg.
 There are WhatsApp messages, tweets, Instagram pictures, blogs, and all the newsletters that land up in your inbox.
 Content overload is a burdensome reality in this age of technology.